Can I Eat Expired Ginger Paste Commercially Packaged Opened?

 How long after opening can I eat Ginger Paste Commercially Packaged Opened?

 Once opened, Ginger Paste Commercially Packaged should be consumed within 7 days for optimal quality and safety.
-Discard any leftovers after this period to prevent foodborne illness.
+Discard any leftovers after this period to reduce the risk of foodborne illness.

 Can I eat Ginger Paste Commercially Packaged Opened if it's been at room temperature?